mpriestley/dream-analysis/README.md

 # User Guide
 At the moment, the analysis script doesn't have a user interface.
 You need to go into the code to adapt it :)

 Specify the file name of the dream diary you want to analyse.
-This should be a txt file where each dream begins with a date (dd/mm/yy or mm/dd/yy).
 ```
 with open ('my_dreams.txt', "r") as myfile:
 ```
-Select the appropriate date format by uncommenting it in the script later on.
+This should be a txt file where each dream begins with a date (format "dd/mm/yy" or "mm/dd/yy").
+Specify the appropriate date format by uncommenting it in the script later on.
 ```
 # american date
 # mm,dd,yy = date.split('/')